 The man Megan has accused of shooting her, who was arrested on a weapons charge on July 12 and subsequently released on bail, hasn’t made an official statement since the shooting.
 Lanez is currently under investigation for gun-related charges, including felony assault with a semiautomatic firearm.
 “We’re not commenting right now,” his lawyer, Jim Lewis, told Vulture.
 Regarding speculation that Lanez, a Canadian, had been deported, Lewis said, “That’s bullshit.”

 Lanez’s current collaborators are still riding his success.
 Jack Harlow, who’s sitting at No. 5 on the Hot 100 with Lanez for the remix of his song “Whats Poppin,” hasn’t denounced his collaborator.
-Neither has DaBaby or Lil Wayne, also featured on the track.
+Neither has Lil Wayne, also featured on the track.

 Who Wishes They Could Stay Out of It?